December 6 in Music History: 'Rudolph the Red-Nosed Reindeer' makes its TV debut

 1988 - Roy Orbison, in the midst of a career resurgence thanks to his supergroup the Traveling Wilburys, died of heart failure at age 52.
 His album Mystery Girl, completed at the time of his death, was released in January 1989.

-1994 - Bush released their debut album Sixteen Stone, which took off in America but was largely ignored in their native England.
+1994 - Bush released their debut album, Sixteen Stone.
+The album is a ‘90s grunge staple which took off in America but was largely ignored in their native England.
+Becoming the band’s most popular album, the release peaked at number four on the U.S. Billboard 200 while also containing several successful singles like Comedown, Machinehead and Glycerin.

 1994 - Black Sheep released their second studio album, Non-Fiction.
 It features “Without a Doubt” and “North South East West.”